gis-ops/tutorials/qgis/QGIS_PluginTesting.md

 ## 4 - Unit tests involving QGIS

 Often you'll get away without initializing a full QGIS environment and can test just like we did above.
-However, sometimes you need to test code which relies on a QGIS environment and that's not always super obvious.
+However, sometimes you need to test code which relies on a QGIS environment and it's not always super obvious when that's the case.

 To exemplify, let's test the Nominatim client in `core/query.py`.
 In the end there are only two scenarios we need to test here: a successful geocoding request and a failed one.
 So let's get to it: